 The show is world-famous for its unique Mexican touch on the classical ballet.
 The ballet has performed over 15,000 shows and is highly rated on TripAdvisor.

 For good seats on the ground floor, expect to pay around 700 pesos ($37 USD).
 There are four venues in which the ballet is performed with the most common being the Palacio de Bellas Artes.
 You can see the official Ballet Folklorico de Mexico schedule where you can also buy tickets directly.

-You can also join tours such as this one, however, expect to pay around $125 USD for average seats around the 3rd tier.
+You can also join tours such as this one that includes transport from Mexico City to the venue and back, however, expect to pay around $130 USD for average seats around the 3rd tier.
 Tours come in handy during busy times when tickets sell out far in advance at the most popular shows.

 Safety at Plaza Garibaldi: Although a largely policed area there are some nearby streets that aren’t the safest at night.
-For that reason, get an Uber to and from the square at night (free wifi is available in the square).
-During the day and within the actual square the area is completely safe.
+For that reason, get an Uber/taxi to and from the square at night (free wifi is available in the square) – using Uber is one of our top tips for staying safe in Mexico City.